Dashly for iOS

 Double notifications

-We're delivering messagis via 2 channels, thus same notification can be received twice.
+Because messages can arrive through two channels, the same notification may be delivered twice.
 Examples: when logging out or quickly deleting a notification there is a possibility of getting the same notification.
-Notification Service Extension should be created to prevent such behaviour.
+Notification Service Extension should be created to prevent such behavior.
 Choose your project in files list of Xcode, then File/New/Target/Notification Service Extension.

 After that register in AppGroup Apple Developer Portal.
 Identifier App Group should be unique and start with "group.", otherwise it would not be accepted by Xcode.
 Add Identifier into Xcode: AppGroup